Northgate Mall (Seattle): History

 Northgate started as an open-air shopping mall in the northern environs of Seattle.
 It was the first post-war shopping mall in the United States and originally went by the name of "Northgate Center", in light of its location at the north edge of Seattle (and being beyond the city limits at the time).
 It began business with 18 stores in April 1950, anchored by The Bon Marché.
 By 1952, the fully leased structure housed over seventy tenants, and also included an adjoined four-story Northgate Building medical/dental center and Northgate Theatre, which had seating for over 1,300 guests.

-Northgate was the first of three malls in the Puget Sound region to be developed by Allied Stores (the parent company of The Bon Marché) and designed by Seattle architect John Graham Jr. The development was built over part of Thornton Creek, on land that had been a cranberry bog in the Maple Leaf neighborhood.
+Northgate was the first of three malls in the Puget Sound region to be developed by Allied Stores (the parent company of the Bon Marché) and designed by Seattle architect John Graham Jr. The development was built over part of Thornton Creek, on land that had been a cranberry bog in the Maple Leaf neighborhood.
 Northgate was the first regional shopping center in the United States to be described as a mall, in this instance a double row of stores facing each other across a covered pedestrian walkway.
 It was also the first mall to have public restrooms.

 In 1952, Redmond sculptor Dudley C. Carter designed and carved the 59 ft cedar totem pole that decorated the grand entrance to the central retail corridor, known as the "Miracle Mall".
-The shopping center was originally anchored by The Bon Marché (which was acquired by Macy's in 2003; it went by the name Bon-Macy's before the Bon name was retired in 2005).
+The shopping center was originally anchored by the Bon Marché (which was acquired by Macy's in 2003 and briefly went by the name Bon-Macy's before the Bon name was retired in 2005).
 There was also a J.J.
-Newberry 5 and 10, a Butler Brothers variety store and an A & P Supermarket.
+Newberry 5 and 10, a Butler Brothers Department Store and an A & P Supermarket.

-Other tenants who signed on early included the National Bank of Commerce (eventually bought by Norwest Corporation and renamed Wells Fargo) and locally-owned Nordstrom's Shoes, which was expanded into a full line clothing store in 1965.
+Other tenants who signed on early included the National Bank of Commerce (eventually bought by Norwest Corporation and renamed Wells Fargo) and locally owned Nordstrom's Shoes, which was expanded into a full line clothing store in 1965.
 Opened as a Best's Apparel, a division of the Nordstrom Company since 1963, it was rebranded as Nordstrom Best in 1967 and Nordstrom in 1973.
 The 1965 expansion that added the Best's Apparel store also included an extension of the south end of the complex.
 This was anchored by a new JCPenney and QFC (Quality Food Center) grocery.